chef/automate/components/docs-chef-io/content/automate/ha_onprim_deployment_with_customer_managed_deployment.md

 {{% automate/ha-warn %}}
 {{< /warning >}}

 This section will discuss deploying Chef Automate HA on-premise machines with customer managed database.
-The steps are as follows:

-## Prerequisites

-- Refer to the [On-premises Deployment with Chef Managed Database](/automate/ha_onprim_deployment_procedure/)​ page for the on-premises deployment specific prerequisites.
-- This deployment excludes the installation for Postgresql and OpenSearch as we are using the Self Managed services.
+Please see the [On-Premises Prerequisites](/automate/ha_on_premises_deployment_prerequisites/) page and move ahead with the following sections of this page.

 See the steps [here](/automate/ha_onprim_deployment_procedure/#steps-to-run-on-bastion-host-machine) to run on Bastion to download the latest Automate CLI and Airgapped Bundle.